Aider-AI/aider/docs/benchmarks.md

-Aider currently uses simple text based editing formats, but [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) look like a promising way to create more structured edit formats.
+Aider currently uses simple text based editing formats, but [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) looks like a promising way to create more structured edit formats.
-Before making such a big change, I wanted to make sure I had a quantitative way to assess how function based edit formats would affect the reliability of code editing.
+Before making such a big change, I wanted to make sure I had a quantitative way to assess the benefits of function based editing.

 I developed a
 benchmark based on the [Exercism